ROAR into SOAR

 - Additionally, in the fall you will be able to visit the Human Resources webpage for a complete list of on-campus student employment opportunities.

-How do I register with Student Disability Services (SDS)?
+How do I register with Student Accessibility Services (SSS)?

 Step One: Visit SAS online and complete the SAS Registration Form.

 Step Two: Submit the SAS Registration Form and documentation or evidence that substantiates a disability as defined under the Americans with Disabilities Act Amendments Act.

 Step Three: SAS reviews the Registration Form and disability-related documentation and subsequently schedules an intake appointment to discuss eligibility for accommodations.